twilio/twilio-java/report-group8.md

 URL: https://github.com/twilio/twilio-java/issues/650

 In its' current version, the Twilio SDK is initialized using Twilio.init() and is a global singleton, while the issue at hand suggests implementing it in the standard java way, i.e. new Twilio() and giving the user a non-singleton object.
-This would allow for multiple uses and configurations in a single production environment, and also conforms more to java standards.
+This would allow for multiple uses and configurations in a single production environment, as well as increasing testability due to the global scope of singletons.
+This also conforms more to java standards.

 `Scope (functionality and code affected).`
 Since the singleton instance is accessed through static methods all over the code base, it is a massive refactoring, something that we noticed as worked progressed rather than instantly.
 When changing one thing, a ton of classes referencing static methods in the twilio class break.
+In total, around 10 library classes are affected, 3 classes with examples of how to use the code, and hundreds of test classes.
+However, many of the changes needed are quite easily achievable by simply replacing many identical lines of code using an IDE or text editor.

 ## `Requirements for the new feature or requirements affected by functionality being refactored`